w3c-fedid/FedCM/src/drafts/delegation_oriented_api.md

   earlier explored flows only require IDP sdk and backend updates.
 - The RP needs to maintain a recovery token for each account.
-This is necessary to enable the ability for users to sign-in to their account on platforms that don't have WebID or after they switch browsers.
+This is necessary to enable the ability for users to sign-in to their account on platforms that don't have FedCM or after they switch browsers.

 ### UX Complication

-With this proposal the sign-in user experience on RP would remain the same in particular a) users can sign in to RP by selecting an IDP and b) users can sign in to their existing account with RP even on platforms that do not support WebID by falling back to OpenID and removing IDP blindness restriction.
+With this proposal the sign-in user experience on RP would remain the same in particular a) users can sign in to RP by selecting an IDP and b) users can sign in to their existing account with RP even on platforms that do not support FedCM by falling back to OpenID and removing IDP blindness restriction.

 However the user experience on IDP side changes.
 In particular users are no